Types of Worms in Dogs: How To Detect and Treat Worms in Dogs

 Heartworms

-There are a number of different ways to diagnose worms and sometimes multiple tests are necessary to confirm a diagnosis.
+There are several different ways to diagnose worms, and sometimes, multiple tests are necessary to confirm a diagnosis.

 The physical exam is the first tool your vet will use to look for signs of a parasite infection.
-Your vet will thoroughly examine your pup from head to toe, listen to their heart and lungs, and feel for any abnormalities on their body.
-Many parasites do not cause visual changes in dogs, but your vet may notice a distended belly, gas-filled intestines, tapeworm segments around the anus, or abnormal heart and lung sounds.
+Your vet will thoroughly examine your pup from head to toe, listen to their heart and lungs, and feel for any abnormalities in their body.
+Many parasites do not cause visual changes in dogs.
+Still, your vet may notice a distended belly, gas-filled intestines, tapeworm segments around the anus, or abnormal heart and lung sounds.

 Blood tests are the main way to test for heartworm disease in dogs.
 An in-house antigen SNAP test is usually part of a routine annual check up, and may be performed more frequently if warranted.
 This is a basic screening test, and if this test comes back positive, additional tests are performed to confirm the diagnosis.
 Blood tests are not as useful in diagnosing intestinal parasites because they do not test for specific parasites.
 A dog with intestinal parasites may have certain changes in their blood work such as signs of anemia or elevated white blood cells called eosinophils, but these findings are not specific to one kind of parasite.

-There are many effective ways to prevent worms in dogs and you can strategically reduce your dog’s risk of infection with a thorough understanding of how these worms are transmitted.
+There are many effective ways to prevent worms in dogs, and you can strategically reduce your dog’s risk of infection by thoroughly understanding how these worms are transmitted.
 Many monthly preventatives include drugs to prevent fleas, ticks, and heartworms.
 These can be very effective in the battle against heartworm and should be used year-round.
-Preventing fleas has the added benefit of also preventing tapeworm infections from Diplidium caninum.
-Some of these preventatives also contain medications that will kill intestinal parasites as well, making them a very effective way to keep your pup healthy.
+Preventing fleas has the added benefit of preventing tapeworm infections from Diplidium caninum.
+Some of these preventatives also contain medications that will kill intestinal parasites, making them a very effective way to keep your pup healthy.

 Regular deworming is another strategy that may be useful, depending on your dog’s risks and exposures.
-Dogs who spend a lot of time outside or live with many other dogs may be more prone to intestinal parasites.
-They may benefit from routine deworming because they could be spreading the infection to other dogs, even if they don’t have symptoms.
+Dogs who spend much time outside or live with many other dogs may be more prone to intestinal parasites.
+They may benefit from routine deworming because they could spread the infection to other dogs, even if they don’t have symptoms.

 Dr. Amy Fox, DVM